How to Troubleshoot Common SSL Issues

 The Problem:

-- Check Certificate Authority (CA): Ensure your SSL certificate is issued by a trusted Certificate Authority.
+- Check the Certificate Authority (CA): Ensure your SSL certificate is issued by a trusted Certificate Authority.
 Browsers only trust certificates from recognized CAs.

 2. Mixed Content Warnings